 In Germany a new law (NetzDG) came into force on 1st Jan 2018.
 It gives online service providers 24 hours following a complaint to take down material which has been deemed to be illegal, hate speech or fake news.
 In the USA the attitude towards freedom of speech is radically different.
 The First Amendment says “Congress should make no law…abridging the freedom of speech, or of the press”.
 This is religiously upheld against all logic by Google.

 I have to mention one irritating aspect of social media: 90% of it is banal chat lacking in any usefulness.
-And President Trump’s tweets have gotten him into an awful lot of trouble.
+And President Trump’s tweets got him into an awful lot of trouble.
 Damn it, WW3 could start with a tweet!

 One final point about the Internet giants such as Facebook.
 They don’t pay their due in terms of taxes.
 They use complicated rerouting of funds to offshore accounts to substantially lower their profit and therefore end up paying very low corporation tax.
 This is unacceptable and demonstrates to us their lack of concern for social welfare and an overemphasis on an immoral approach towards maximising financial profit.